Wings-W/Rcode_for_2018-Edison-M.-Choe-JEBS/README.md

 I write these codes for my final project.

 Recently, I read the article: Optimizing the use of response times for item selection in CAT, which published at JEBS in 2018.

-Choe, E. M., Kern, J. L., & Chang, H. H. (2018).
-Optimizing the use of response times for item selection in computerized adaptive testing.
-Journal of Educational and Behavioral Statistics, 43(2), 135-158.

 Being interested in the Generalized MIT (GMIT) method, I try to present the results of study 1 with set1 under the "v = 1, w = 0.5" condition.

 Three item selection methods were compared (ie., Random selection method, maximum Fisher information selection method and GMIT method with v = 1, w = 0.5).